Double Runs: Definition, Benefits & Disadvantages

 What Is A Double Run?

-Just like it sounds like, double runs are when you run twice in the same day.
+Double runs are when you run twice on the same day.
 There are many benefits of double runs, and many runners can benefit from adding them to their running repertoire.

 Common among elites, pulling doubles is not just for the super-fast runners out there.
 Trust me on this.
 There are many times when double runs could prove quite beneficial to you.